 Iain Hutchison (DHA Board member) is a research associate in the Centre for the History of Medicine at the University of Glasgow, Scotland.
 He is the author of A History of Disability in Nineteenth-Century Scotland and of Feeling Our History, and he is lead author of Child Health in Scotland.
-He has been a board member of the Disability History Association since 2009, and he is a trustee of Disability History Scotland.
-He is a Fellow of the Royal Historical Society.
-Iain is reviews editor for H-Disability and in this respect he is always interested hear from authors about their new books, and from scholars who would like to review books in their areas of expertise.
-He can be contacted at email@example.com.
+He has been a board member of the Disability History Association since 2009, and is also is a Fellow of the Royal Historical Society.
+Iain is reviews editor for H-Disability and in this respect he is always interested to hear from authors about their new books, and from scholars who would like to review books in their areas of expertise.
+He can be contacted at firstname.lastname@example.org.

 Sara Scalenghe (Chair of the DHA Board) is an associate professor of history at Loyola University Maryland.
 She received a B.A. in Arabic with Persian from the School of Oriental and African Studies, University of London, an M.A. in Arab Studies and a Ph.D. in Middle Eastern and North African History from Georgetown University.
 Her first book, Disability in the Ottoman Arab World, 1500-1800 (New York: Cambridge University Press, 2014.
 Paperback, 2016), won the 2016 Disability History Association Outstanding Book Award, as well as an Honorable Mention in the 2015 British-Kuwait Friendship Society Book Prize in Middle Eastern Studies.
 It examines blindness, deafness, madness, and intersex in early modern Egypt and Greater Syria.
 She is currently writing a book on disability in the Arab world in the nineteenth and twentieth centuries.
 In the summer of 2018, she directed Global Histories of Disability, a four-week National Endowment for the Humanities Institute for College and University Teachers held at Gallaudet University in Washington, D.C.
 Sara serves on the Editorial Review Board of Disability Studies Quarterly and on the Manuscript Review Board of Review of Disability Studies.